Metadrop/drupal-boilerplate/readme.md

 | Portainer       | latest                 | `portainer`     | [portainer/portainer]              | ✓                  |
 | BackstopJS      | 4.4                    | `backstopjs`    | [backstopjs/backstopjs]            | ✓                  |

-There is a docker-compose.override.yml.dist file including some container definitions like adminer and mkdocs.
+There is a docker-compose.override.yml.dist file including some container definitions like Adminer and MkDocs.
-This is done with the purpose of differencing the local environment stack from the CI environment stack.
+This is done with the purpose of differencing the local environment stack from the stack of other environments.
 The docker-compose.override.yml is git-ignored so your stack gets clean.

 ### Drupal project folder structure
-The folder structure skafold is based on [drupal-composer/drupal-project](https://github.com/drupal-composer/drupal-project) so all your dependencies are managed by composer, drupal is required as [drupal/core](https://github.com/drupal/core) package and web-root files are automatically generated via [drupal-scaffold](https://github.com/drupal-composer/drupal-scaffold) composer plugin.
+The folder structure scaffold is based on [drupal/recommended-project](https://github.com/drupal/recommended-project), the Drupal's [official recommended method to install Drupal](https://www.drupal.org/docs/develop/using-composer/using-composer-to-install-drupal-and-manage-dependencies#download-core).
+This way, all your dependencies are managed by Composer, Drupal is required as [drupal/core-recommended](https://github.com/drupal/core-recommended) package and web-root files are automatically generated via [drupal-scaffold](https://github.com/drupal-composer/drupal-scaffold) composer plugin. @TODO: The recommended package is now drupal/core-composer-scaffold.

 ### Drush (Drupal Shell)
 Drush is a command line shell for Drupal, and a swiss army knife letting developers